-The clam-shell hinges of the Bryde provide a 180 degree viewing angle, which is more than can be said for most of its competitors (even the angle of Apple's own keyboard case can't be changed) and features small pads at the front to stop your iPad screen from touching the keyboard when closed.
+The clam-shell hinges of the Bryde provide a 180-degree viewing angle, which is more than can be said for most of its competitors, and features small pads at the front to stop your iPad screen from touching the keyboard when closed.

 Essentially, if you're looking for a good looking, high-end keyboard case for your iPad Pro, there's nothing better on the market than the Brydge Keyboards.

 The 9.7in Brydge is compatible with iPad, both iPad Airs, and the old iPad Pro, and there's also a smaller iPad mini 4 version on the way for just £99.99/$99.99.

 Microsoft's keyboards don't have a reputation for being pretty, but they're always well-built, comfortable to use, and sturdy enough to take a bit of a pounding when you need to do some serious typing or number-crunching.

 The Universal Foldable keyboard is a bit of an oddity - and not only because it actually looks pretty great.
 It's a standalone Bluetooth keyboard that will connect to any device that works with Bluetooth, including Macs and PCs as well smartphones and tablets.
 But, as the name suggests, you can fold it in half so that it’s really small and light when you need to carry it around with you.
 And when you need to do some work you can just unfold it again and start tapping away.

 Despite being a Microsoft product, it even remembers to provide good support for iOS devices, and even has a Mac Command key so that you can switch between apps and use other familiar Mac shortcuts.